-As the son of an Army veteran, Reverend Warnock understands the importance of ensuring that America’s military remains the strongest in the world and keeps our country and its people safe.
+As the son of an Army veteran, Reverend Warnock understands the importance of ensuring America’s military remains the strongest in the world and keeps our country and its people safe.
 He will advance America’s values around the world and is committed to supporting the use of diplomacy as a first, best resort, and will speak out against tyrants and dictators.

 Georgia is home to 13 military installations that play a critical role in Georgia’s economy.
 Reverend Warnock is committed to protecting and preserving Georgia’s role in America’s national security strategy by strengthening our economy, workforce, competitiveness, innovation, and democracy.